opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/BaselineServiceProfileIntro.md

-# Baseline Service Profile Reference Guide
+# Appendix A: Baseline Service Profile Reference Guide

 To produce this guide, DMTF's [Redfish Documentation Generator](#redfish-documentation-generator) merges DMTF's Redfish Schema bundle (DSP8010) contents with supplemental text.

 ## Using the reference guide

 Every Redfish response consists of a JSON payload containing properties that are strictly defined by a schema for that Resource.
-The schema defining a particular Resource can be determined from the value of the "@odata.type" property returned in every Redfish response.
+The schema defining a particular Resource can be determined from the value of the `@odata.type` property returned in every Redfish response.
 This guide details the definitions for every Redfish standard schema.

 Each schema section contains: